redpelicans/formo/README.md

 Console we will display: 40 42 42.5 43

-Not very useful yet, so continue ...
+Not very useful yet, so continue, try to read the API ...

 ### API